 So if you’re looking to lose weight, eating bamboo could help.

 3. Excellent source of Potassium

 Bamboo has 640 milligrams of potassium per serving, an important mineral that studies suggest may help to lower blood pressure.
 A well-studied diet utilizing natural sources of potassium called the DASH diet, lowered systolic and diastolic blood pressure by several points4.

 Related Article: 37 Superfoods To Start Eating Today

 4. Good source of Phytochemicals

-So, if you’re interested in adding a new vegetable into your diet, consider bamboo shoots.
-This super food is low in calories, high in fiber, an excellent source of potassium and a good source of phytochemicals.
+So, if you’re interested in adding a new vegetable to your diet, consider bamboo shoots.
+This superfood is low in calories, high in fiber, an excellent source of potassium, and a good source of phytochemicals.
 You will satisfy your taste buds and improve your health in the process.
 And, well, if it’s good enough for pandas….

 1. Bamboo Farming USA; Bamboo Shoots

 4. American Heart Association; Potassium and High Blood Pressure

 6. American Heart Association; Phytochemicals and Cardiovascular Disease